nthykier/IDEA-debpkg/README.md

 Note that most of the auto-detection rules relies on the files being placed in the `debian` directory (such as `debian/control` and `debian/changelog`).
+A few formats that are usually generated (and not hand edited) will only be auto-detected if the file uses the common pattern for that file type (e.g. NAME_VERSION_ARCH.changes).
+This is deliberate to reduce false positives in case other plugins react to similar extensions.

-Alternatively, you can set the file type manually by using IDEA's <kbd>Associate with File Type...</kbd> feature.
+Alternatively, you can set the file type manually by using IDEA's
+<kbd>Associate with File Type...</kbd> feature.

 Once associated, the supported feature set automatically activates on the relevant editor actions.